-8. The emerging international regulatory consensus regarding the interplay between close-out netting and bank resolution is set out in the Financial Stability Board's Key Attributes of Effective Resolution Regimes for Financial Institutions, which provide guidance as to how the regulatory intervention should be reconciled with the need of financial institutions and its regulators to rely on the enforceability of close-out netting for risk management and mitigation purposes.
-However, this newly developing regulatory approach has to deal with a patchwork where the relevant legal mechanisms in which close-out netting is embedded are not compatible or comparable across borders.
+4 Financial Stability Board, Key Attributes of Effective Resolution Regimes for Financial Institutions, October 2011, part 4, in particular para.
+4.3.

+developing regulatory approach has to deal with a patchwork where the relevant legal mechanisms in which close-out netting is embedded are not compatible or comparable across borders.
 Therefore, the sensitive connection between, on the one hand, regulatory measures such as stays on termination or portfolio transfers and, on the other hand, the essential insolvency and commercial law framework might fail in certain cases.
-Notably, stays might achieve a better crossjurisdictional effect on the basis of harmonised legal principles.
+Notably, stays might achieve a better cross-jurisdictional effect on the basis of harmonised legal principles.
 Equally, legal uncertainties arising in the context of asset transfers to domestic or foreign bridge banks can be more effectively mitigated on the basis of a more consistent international picture of the underlying commercial and insolvency law.
-This situation calls for a more harmonised and streamlined framework regarding close-out netting on which market participants and regulatory authorities can rely across all financial markets.
+This situation calls for a more harmonised and streamlined framework regarding close-out netting on which market participants and regulatory authorities can rely across all financial markets.5

-9. First steps have already been taken towards an international consensus on the legal cornerstones regarding enforceability of close-out netting provisions.
+- 9. First steps have already been taken towards an international consensus on the legal cornerstones regarding enforceability of close-out netting provisions.
 The Geneva Securities Convention sets out an optional framework for the protection of collateral transactions.
 This protection extends to close-out netting provisions provided they are concluded as part of a collateral transaction.
-The Convention therefore contains a definition of close-out netting and a key rule on enforceability.

-10. Furthermore, close-out netting has also been recognised in the work of other international Organisations.
+The Convention therefore contains a definition of close-out netting and a key rule on enforceability.6 - 10.
+Furthermore, close-out netting has also been recognised in the work of other international Organisations.
 Notably, the UNCITRAL Legislative Guide on Insolvency Law refers to the enforceability of close-out netting as a feature to be considered when designing insolvency law, and advises that close-out netting should be allowed under the applicable insolvency procedure.
-Moreover, the European Union Member States have implemented a partly harmonised legal framework for close-out netting provisions.
+Moreover, the European Union Member States have implemented